 In honor of Veterans Day, WalletHub conducted a nationally representative survey to gauge people’s opinions about military personal-finance perks and a whole lot more.
 You can find the complete results in the following infographic.

-- Nearly 2 in 3 people think that poor financial literacy among military personnel is a threat to national security, 7% more than in 2020.
+- 56% of military members think that poor financial literacy among military personnel is a threat to national security.

-- Do you agree with the 77% of respondents who say that military families experience more financial stress than the average family?
+- 70% of Americans agree that military families experience more financial stress than the average family.

-This report reflects the results of a nationally representative online survey of almost 250 respondents.
+This report reflects the results of a nationally representative online survey of over 280 respondents.

 After we collected all responses, we normalized the data by age, gender and income so the sample would reflect U.S. demographics.